WhoCanFixMyCar looks at some of the reasons why your car is making a hissing noise and what you can do to resolve it

 However, if you can hear a hissing sound it’s probably the sign of a vacuum leak, especially if your check engine warning light comes on and your car seems to be idling faster than usual.
 The best thing to do is book your car in with a garage so any hose damage can be repaired.

-The compressor within your AC has a valve that makes a hissing noise if it starts leaking.
+The compressor within your air conditioning has a valve that makes a hissing noise if it starts leaking.
 Valves help with the pressurisation of the refrigerant gas, so you should book your car in to have its air conditioning system serviced.
 A hissing or shrieking indicates that the pressure inside the compressor is too high, and this is a serious situation.

 If your car is making a hissing noise, even if you think it might be nothing serious, you should always get it checked out by a professional.
-Compare quotes from the best garages nearest to you using WhoCanFixMyCar.